Three Categories of Crimes

 Crimes Against Persons, include for example, murder, rape, and assault.

 The object of these crimes defines the category.
 The object of Crimes Against Property, is property.
 For example, theft, bribery, and burglary, are Crimes Against Property.

 The objective of these crimes is to obtain money, property, or some other benefit.

 These represent criminal prohibitions against certain types of activity.
 But they are victimless “crimes,” in which property is not the object.
 And they tend to be about government efforts to control and divide the People, for example, drug prohibition laws.

 Policy-makes have categorized crimes for hundreds of years.
 These are the three categories that dominate the discussion in American and English law.
 We find them useful.
 But they are not perfect.

 The best definition of crimes against persons may be “crimes where a person is a victim, that don’t involve property.”

 An example of a difficult crime to categorize is robbery.
 Robbery is a crime against a person since by definition a robbery involves a person robbed.
 But it is also a property crime, since the object of the crime is to get money or other property.

 Another category buster is burglary.
 If a burglar steals from an empty building, we have a property crime.
 But if a person is in the building, we have a crime against a person.
-And to complicate further, what about a burglary of a building but the burglar didn’t know a person was in it?
+And, what about a burglary of a building but the burglar didn’t know a person was in it?
 When we analyze Minnesota Statutes on burglary, we can see that the severity of the punishments reflects these concerns.